 Read on to understand what your refinancing options might be after a previous student loan default, as well as how to get loans currently in default back to good standing.

 Let’s start with borrowers who currently have a student loan in default.
-If this sounds like you, refinancing will be likely impossible.
+In this case, refinancing may likely be difficult.

 That’s because approval for a student loan refinancing offer requires having a good income and a good credit score — or a cosigner who has both.
-Defaulting on any type of loan, unfortunately, can wreak havoc on your credit score.
+Unfortunately, defaulting on any loan can wreak havoc on your credit score.

-Chances are, a student loan in default will stand in the way between you and refinancing.
-However, that isn’t the case for loans previously in default that have since been rehabilitated.
+In other words, it’s likely a student loan in default will stand in the way between you and refinancing.
+The same goes for trying to refinance loans in collections.

-In fact, our very own Student Loan Hero CEO, Andy Josuweit, was able to work with student loan refinancing company Earnest to refinance his loans, even though he had a couple of defaulted student loans in his past.
+That’s what happened to our very own Student Loan Hero founder Andy Josuweit.
+He was able to work with student loan refinancing company Earnest to refinance his loans, even though he had a couple of defaulted student loans in his past.

-If you need a faster option, adding a cosigner once you’re in good standing to refinance your student loans can do the trick.
-But know that your cosigner is on the hook if you default again, so this isn’t an agreement to walk into lightly for you or your cosigner.
+If you need a faster option, consider adding a cosigner once you’re in good standing to up your refinancing prospects even more.
+However, if you’re considering this option, keep in mind that your cosigner would be on the hook if you default again, so this isn’t an arrangement to walk lightly into for you or your cosigner.

 One of the best ways to rebuild credit is to make payments on all your bills on time.
-If you get your loans back in good standing and stay on top of all of your monthly bills from then on, you’ll be able to improve your credit score in the process.
+If you get your loans back in good standing and stay on top of monthly bills from then on, you’ll be able to improve your credit score in the process.

-If you have a federal student loan in default, getting back into good standing might be easier than you expected.
-According to Federal Student Aid, your options are:
+If you have a federal student loan in default, getting back into good standing might be easier than you think.
+According to Federal Student Aid, an office of the Department of Education, your options are: